CeliaGC/Sistest/README.md

 # Sistest

-This repository contains the solution to solve 3 exercises in the context of a technical test for Sisteplant.
+This repository contains consisting in a console application ready to be build and check the results for 3 exercises in the context of a technical test.
 In the PDF there can be found the exercises statements.

 ## Setup Instructions